Wisconsin vs. Iowa NCAA Football Odds, Plays and Insights | October 30, 2021

 - Wisconsin is 3-2 against the spread and 4-1 overall in games when it puts up more than 14.6 points.

-- Wisconsin is 3-3 against the spread and 4-2 overall when the team piles up over 301.1 yards.
+- Wisconsin is 3-3 against the spread and 4-2 overall when the team piles up more than 301.1 yards.

-- The Badgers have turned the ball over 17 times this season, three fewer than the Hawkeyes have forced (20).

 - Find the latest spread and moneyline odds for Wisconsin at SISportsbook.